 Source: Forestry Commission, Forestry England, Scottish Forestry, Forestry and Land Scotland, Welsh Government, Natural Resources Wales, Forest Service, National Forest Inventory.
-Notes:

-FE: Forestry England, FLS: Forestry and Land Scotland, NRW: Natural Resources Wales, FS: Forest Service (Northern Ireland).
-NRW estimates only relate to woodland formerly owned/managed by FC Wales.

-- 2. Private sector: all other woodland.
+- FE: Forestry England, FLS: Forestry and Land Scotland, NRW: Natural Resources Wales, FS: Forest Service (Northern Ireland).
+NRW estimates only relate to woodland formerly owned/managed by FC Wales. - 2.
+Private sector: all other woodland.
 Includes woodland managed by NRW outside the WGWE, other publicly owned woodland (e.g. owned by local authorities) and privately owned woodland. - 3.
 Figures for England, Wales and Scotland are based on data obtained from the National Forest Inventory (NFI) and adjusted for new planting, but at present no adjustment is made for woodland recently converted to another land use.
 Further information on how the figures have been estimated is available in the Sources chapter. - 4.
-Northern Ireland figures are obtained from the Northern Ireland Draft Woodland Register. - 5.
+Northern Ireland figures are obtained from the Northern Ireland Woodland Register. - 5.
+There may be a delay between changes in woodland ownership occurring and the changes being reflected in the statistics. - 6.
 Areas as at 31 March.